 What’s the Average Cost of Living in Vermont?

 Average Cost of Living in Vermont: $50,761 per year

 Vermont has an above-average cost of living when compared to the rest of the United States, but this is normal when compared to its New England neighbors, as the region ranks above the rest of the nation in terms of expenses.

 Vermont was the third-cheapest New England State to live in, beating out Rhode Island, Connecticut and Massachusetts, in addition to its western neighbor of New York, which just so happens to be one of the most expensive states in the country.

-MERIC ranked Vermont 40th in its cost of living index, largely due to the above-average cost of housing and utilities in the Green Mountain State.
-In the New England region, only New Hampshire and Maine came in slightly cheaper in the rankings, at 38th and 37th, respectively.
+MERIC ranked Vermont 42nd in its 2022 cost of living index, largely due to the above-average cost of housing and utilities in the Green Mountain State.
+In the New England region, only Rhode Island and Maine came in slightly cheaper in the rankings, at 39th and 41st, respectively.